joshmsmith/temporal-multi-agent-order-repair/README.md

 By default it is scheduled once a day, does analysis, and waits 12 hours for approval.
 If no approval is given, it self-terminates.

 ## 3. Results
 Now the Hogwarts students and staff will have what they need this year!
+Inventory has been ordered, risky orders have been approved, and purchasers have been reminded to pay their invoices!

 We demonstrated several different kinds of agents with Temporal:
 - a long-lived, interactive agent as MCP tools
 - simple single-task agents, doing AI-powered automation
 - a proactive agent - also connected via MCP

-#todo talk about the styles: single activity, multiple activities, proactive/scheduled, proactive/looping, supervised

-#TODO: explain automation agents vs conversational (assistive) agents, and how they can be used together
+- an agent running on a schedule, to detect problems periodically, such as once a day

+We also demonstrated how it's easy withe Temporal to build this kind of long-running agentic system.
+We can orchestrate multiple agents, delegate tasks to agents in Activities, how to easily recover from failure, and how to gather human input such as approval.

 ### What's Cool About This:
-#todo talk about long running interactive agents, proactive agents,() self-repairing workflows)
+Building agents isn't that hard with Temporal.
+Temporal features like Workflows, Activities, and Signals, plus durable state management and retries, dramatically simplify building out agentic systems.
+Plus, because Temporal Cloud can scale to extremely high volumes, our agentic code is also scalable to high volumes easily, by scaling up our workers (and paying for LLM API Keys with high rate limits, ha).

+The DAPRR pattern is also useful as a pattern for agentic automation.
+Detecting, Analyzing, Planning, Repairing, and Reporting can be used in many use cases to enable automated agentic activity.

+If you already know how to build with Temporal, you have a head start on building some agentic systems.
+If not, play with the code, take some (free) courses, and enjoy learning.